ms/buildtogether.tech/delivery/index.md

     question) well enough for someone to know where to start work.

-Another possible deliverable is a <span i="package!as course deliverable">package</span> that other people can download and install (<span x="design"/>).
+Another possible deliverable is a <span i="package!as course deliverable">package</span> that other people can download and install (<a section="design"/>).
 It isn't an either/or choice: every good package has a home page, installation instructions, and so on.

 > ## Bugs